Self Guided Hikes

 El Calafate is the jump off point to the Perito Moreno Glacier.
 It's trendy shops, restaurants and downtown area will make you question whether you are truely in isolated Patagonia.
 Yet, just miles away is Lago Colorado, whose waters are fed from various glaciers in the area.
 Perito Moreno Glacier is located a two hour drive north in Los Glaciers national park.
 With an area of 97 square miles (250 km), it is the most famous glacier in the Southern Patagonian Ice-field, the third largest reserve of freshwater in the world.
 The glacier is unusual in that it is neither receding nor advancing.
 Several times a day, ice will calve, sending waves and thunderous booms throughout the area.

-El Chalten is often considered the trekking capital of Argentina, although originally it was an outpost setup to define the borders of Argentina.
-The town itself provides fantastic access to hiking trails.
-You can hike directly from El Chalten to see both Cerro Torre and Fitz Roy.
+El Chalten is often considered the trekking capital of Argentina, but it was originally designed to define the borders of Argentina.
+The town is providing fantastic access to hiking trails.
+Cerro Torre and Fitz Roy.
 In stark contrast to El Calafate, the town is more remote and has a frontier feel to it.
-Still, four star hotels mix well with hostels, so there is an eclectic mix of travelers and locals in the area.
+Still, well, there is an eclectic mix of travelers and locals in the area.

 TRANSFER TO EL CALAFATE